nimashoghi/ece6254-presentation/slides.md

 - It allows more flexible choice of base distributions, which is crucial for modeling physical structures
 - The deterministic nature makes it better suited for handling the complex symmetries and constraints of crystal structures

-The visualizations show how diffusion takes a meandering path through noise, while flow matching follows direct trajectories.
-This efficiency translates directly to faster material generation with better physical properties.
 -->

 ---